Regulatory Week

 ESRS E1 standard on climate change: definition

-This standard deals specifically with climate change issues, and applies to all companies covered by the directive.
+The ESRS E1 is part of the European Sustainability Reporting Standards (ESRS) and deals specifically with climate change issues.
+It applies to all companies concerned by the directive.

 For fashion brands, a sector particularly exposed to environmental pressure, the adoption of ESRS E1 represents both a challenge and an opportunity to align their business model with long-term sustainability objectives.